A look at PG allergy in vaping.

 In South Africa the market is very small indeed, and makes it totally uneconomical for distributors to carry VG based flavourings.
 All flavourings available here, for the vaping market, is carried in PG.

 Water-based food flavourings found in grocery stores are NOT suitable for vaping.
 Though these have been classified as GRAS, that classification by the FDA is for consumption, not inhalation.
-NEVER use oil based flavouring in vape juice, and though some will use alcohol based flavourings, we do not as these are also suspect for inhalation.
+NEVER use oil based flavouring in vape juice, and though some will use alcohol based flavourings, we do not recommend it as it is also suspect for inhalation.

 So all the vape juice commercially available in South Africa will contain some Propylene Glycol.
 What to do if you are allergic to PG?

 We explain here how we solve the PG allergy problem for vapers in South Africa.
-Read More
+More about solving PG allergy